Idaho–Idaho State football rivalry

-Battle of the Domes
+Branding

-The "Battle of the Domes" theme began in 2017, and is applied to multiple sports.
 In opposite regions of Idaho and in different time zones, the driving distance between the campuses is over 530 mi through Boise, and over 610 mi if routed through western Montana and Coeur d'Alene, a popular choice as it is mostly interstate (15, 90).
-The Battle of the Domes is currently sponsored by Idaho Central Credit Union, which sponsors athletic venues on each campus (it sponsors Idaho State's football stadium, also used for basketball, and Idaho's basketball arena).

 Idaho State was the first of the pair to play its home games indoors, opening the ICCU Dome (originally ASISU Minidome, later Holt Arena) in 1970.
 The Kibbie Dome in Moscow was enclosed in 1975, after four years as an outdoor venue; the last two outdoor games in this series were played there in 1971 (debut) and 1973, then the new Idaho Stadium.

 From 1971 through 2010, Idaho's primary intrastate rivalry in football was with Boise State.
 While all three were in the Big Sky Conference (through 1995), they competed for the Gem State Trophy.